Mike's World

 Miscellany

-The Friends of Kebyar is an interesting group of architects many of whom are related in some way to Bruce Goff and his work.
 The book Engines of Creation by K. Eric Drexler is a thoughtful look at the inevitable consequences of our developing technology (esp. in nanotechnology and artificial intelligence).
 It's particularly interesting to read his description of the World Wide Web, many years before it existed.
 Drexler's current work and thoughts can be found at the Foresight Institute website.

 Now the AMS has some neat stuff.
 Here is their Web page .